 #1: Using Your RV Shower, Toilet, Sink Combo

 Let’s first discuss the day-to-day usage of a combo bathroom.
 For the most part, these restrooms work just as any other RV restroom might.
 That said, some wet bath units use cassette toilets in place of the traditional RV toilet, meaning that instead of emptying a black tank, you’ll need to empty the toilet itself, and emptying will need to happen much more often.
+A popular alternative is to use a portable cassette toilet that allows you to move the toilet entirely out of the wet bath for extra room when its shower time and easier disposal / cleaning.

 Finally, we must mention the lack of storage space in an RV shower toilet combo bathroom.
 The caddy mentioned before can help with this, as can designating a cabinet in your living space for toiletries.